wordlift/docs/docs/content-generation/api-guide.md

      --data-urlencode "client_id=W8sGqXvefG9XgnMXJYzk6nTiV6MWc3N8TyQJQJcO"
 ```

-The server will reply with an Access Token (which expires after one hour) and refresh token to request a new Access Token:
+The server will reply with an Access Token (which expires after one hour) and Refresh Token to request a new Access Token:

 ```json
 {